Automate-Everything-org/Origins/README.md

 ### **What next?**

 Well, you’ve done the first step by paying a visit to this Github org.
 Hit the follow button, checkout our website [A.E.](https://automate-everything.org) follow us on twitter [@automateevrytng](https://twitter.com/automateevrytng), join our live discord server to discuss challenges in real time!
-We are also on [LinkedIn](https://www.linkedin.com/company/automate-everything) and also a [chat group](https://www.linkedin.com/chat/gs9bkwyujc2c) on LinkedIn.
+We are also on [LinkedIn](https://www.linkedin.com/company/automate-everything) and have a [chat group](https://www.linkedin.com/chat/gs9bkwyujc2c).

 I’ve done all that.
 Now what ??